How conversion values work in SKAN 4.0

 In this post, we answer the top questions about how conversion values work in SKAN 4.0, including:

-1. How are conversion values changing in SKAN 4.0?
+1. How conversion values changed in SKAN 4.0?

 2. What are coarse-grained conversion values?